legacysurvey/legacysurvey/pages/dr9/external.rst

 External Catalogs used for Astrometry and Photometry
 ====================================================

-Several external catalogs are used for astrometric and photometric calibration of DR8.
-These catalogs are available to collaborators in the indicated directories at NERSC.
-We expect that these catalogs will be made available to the public in a static, archival state for DR9.
+Several external catalogs are used for astrometric and photometric calibration of DR9.

 Pan-STARRS-1 (PS1)
 ------------------